interkosmos/fortran-unix/README.md

 $ make CC=icx FC=ifx PPFLAGS=
 ```

-Using fpm, preprocessor flags have to be passed to GNU Fortran:
+Using fpm, a preprocessor flag has to be passed to GNU Fortran:

 ```
 $ fpm build --profile=release --flag="-D__linux__"